Lyle’s Christmas Cake

 Ingredients

-12 tbsp whisky or brandy
+for the cake12 tbsp whisky or brandy

 1 medium orange, juiced & zested